bp/resqpy/docs/tutorial/multiprocessing.rst

 A list of successes from the wrapper function in order of their call is returned.

-Note: the resqpy.multi_processing sub-package was previously named resqpy.multiprocessing.
+Note: the ``resqpy.multi_processing`` sub-package was previously named ``resqpy.multiprocessing``.
 The name was change with major release v4.0.0 in order to avoid potential namespace clashes with the standard python multiprocessing package.